 Advantages Of Having Scissortail Rasbora In Your Tank

 The second advantage is that they are easy to care for and are not picky eaters.
-They are also compatible with most plants.
+They accept a wide variety of foods readily and adapt well to standard community tank conditions.
+They are also compatible with most plants and help create a balanced ecosystem.

 Disadvantages Of Having Scissortail Rasbora In Your Tank